ergo-services/ergo/docs/extra-library/actors/metrics.md

 }
 ```

 For detailed configuration options, see the `metrics.Options` struct and `ActorBehavior` interface in the package.
-For examples of custom metrics, see the [example directory](https://github.com/ergo-services/actor/tree/main/metrics/example).
+For examples of custom metrics, see the [metrics actor repository](https://github.com/ergo-services/actor).